fedeghe/malta-mocha/README.md

 This plugin can be used on: **.js** files and even on **.coffee** and **.ts** files after using the right plugin

-The plugin, if no options are passed, will run mocha on all test/*.js files found relative to the template path.
+The plugin will run mocha on the testfolder found in the execution path.